nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Furthermore, certain edits can cause HRConnect to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly. <br>

-When editing employee and project IDs directly in the data file, take extra caution and make sure that relevant assignments are edited to reflect the updated IDs.
+If you decide to edit employee and project IDs directly in the data file, take extra caution and make sure that relevant assignments are edited to reflect the updated IDs.
 </div>

 [Return to Top](#table-of-contents)